Abhi9206/Deep_Learning/README.md

 # Deep Learning Project on Audi Autonomous Driving Dataset

-This repository contains  final project for the Deep Learning course.
+This repository contains project for the Deep Learning course.

 ## Project Overview